lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 * `cmd` is the command name, as far as is known.
 For jobs with multiple processes that have different command names, all command names are printed.

-The default keyword set is `job,user,duration,cpu-avg,cpu-peak,gpu-avg,gpu-peak,mem-avg,mem-peak,gpumem-avg,gpumem-peak,host,cmd`.
+The default keyword set is `jobm,user,duration,cpu-avg,cpu-peak,gpu-avg,gpu-peak,mem-avg,mem-peak,gpumem-avg,gpumem-peak,host,cmd`.

 ### Systems